raspberrypilearning/321-make-mentor-guide/en/step_7.md

 --- /task ---

-### Reflection
+### Checklist

-The reflection step for Invent projects is a time for your creators to think about the skills that they have used and to check if they have met the project brief.
+The checklist step for Invent projects is a time for your creators to think about the skills that they have used and to check if they have met the project brief.

 They should go through each one and use the checklist provided to 'check off' what they have done.